Five Things I Wish I Knew Before Joining a Board

 Wouldn’t life be so much easier if we did it the other way around?

 As a board member you will experience things that you would never have considered prior to joining a board.
 As such, you will learn tough lessons and learn more about yourself than ever before.
-This is not a bad thing.
+This is a good thing!
 All experiences are moments of growth and learning.

 I am sharing five things that I have experienced as a board member that I wish I knew before I started my board career.
 They would have made the journey a little easier; however, I’m certainly grateful for the growth opportunities!

-1. I will get intimidated by my fellow board members
+1. I will be intimidated by my fellow board members

 … but will quickly realise that qualifications, recognitions, and certain post-nominals don’t make someone a good board member.

-Don’t let yourself feel that you have nothing or less to offer simply because you don’t have a particular qualification or set of post-nominals following your name.
-The vast majority of these ‘measurements’ have no bearing on someone’s ability to be a company director; nor does the absence of these measurements mean that you can’t be a great company director.
+Don’t let yourself feel that you have nothing or less to offer simply because you don’t have a particular qualification, set of post-nominals following your name, or number of years on a board.
+The vast majority of these ‘measurements’ have no bearing on someone’s ability to be a good board member; nor does the absence of these attributes mean that you can’t or won’t be a great company director.

 2. I will feel unsure of what to do next